iforgeti/code_copilot_web/README.md

 In summary

- - i think using \n and space may not be a good idea because vocab size will be a lot bigger.
+ - i think using spacy en_core_web_sm may not be a good idea because vocab size will be a lot bigger, or maybe we have to work on preprocess more like clean dataset ..

  - we may clean data first to improve model.